anton-rs/op-up/README.md

 For instance, you can use OP-Up to spin up a devnet with a [Geth](https://github.com/ethereum/go-ethereum) L1 node, an [OP-Erigon](https://github.com/testinprod-io/op-erigon) L2 node, and a [Magi](https://github.com/a16z/magi) rollup node, and test out the interoperability between them in an end-to-end fashion.

-OP-Up makes use of the Git `sparse-checkout` functionality to clone only the necessary submodules of each component from the [Optimism](https://github.com/ethereum-optimism/optimism) and [Optimism-rs](https://github.com/refcell/optimism-rs) monorepos, and also features a custom Docker configuration.

 ## Prerequisites

 - [Rust](https://www.rust-lang.org/tools/install)